BongoE/All-About-Jenkins/Testing and Production with Tomcat.md.md

 ## Stage 1 : Continuous Download START CI-CD

+ Make sure all 3 Instances are running.
+Connect the Dev Server and start Jenkins with the command **java -jar jenkins.war

 1) Create New item as free style project

 2) Click on source code managment